Data Structures¶

 std::array<T, N>: fixed-size array¶

+Like std::vector but the size is fixed at compile time; there is no heap allocation, the elements live inside the object itself.
 Use when the size is known and won't change: fixed-length sensor packets, lookup tables, matrix dimensions.

 std::deque<T>: double-ended queue¶

-The cost is that elements are not in one contiguous block, so it's slightly less cache-friendly than a vector.
+Like vector, but also fast to add or remove at the front (O(1) at both ends).
+The cost is that elements are not in one contiguous block, so it is slightly less cache-friendly than a vector.
 Use when you need fast inserts at both ends.

 std::list<T>: doubly linked list¶